dermotte/itec-webpage-mlux/courses/seriousgames-ws2122.md

 A positive grade can be achieved by reaching at least Level 3 in the [Experience System](https://docs.google.com/spreadsheets/d/1srVIzdRr6JaOw0sJi21RAxNq0mkq1CVAC_B3hVdB8Bw/edit?usp=sharing) for the class. **Mandatory tasks** are

-* Giving the intermediate presentation on Nov 11, 2021. [sample presentation](https://docs.google.com/presentation/d/1O-yT9JJSjKepgk9_VMDj44UPz9BoOCXYP1CI6w4Rf1c/edit?usp=sharing) (3 minutes presentation and 2 minutes of Q&A)
+* Giving the intermediate presentation on Nov 11, 2021. [sample presentation](https://docs.google.com/presentation/d/1f3AMg8tub5xXdzM-j3lFD59sV3q4GcOWhnawRX7ZjVA/edit?usp=sharing) (3 minutes presentation and 2 minutes of Q&A)
 * Giving a presentation at the end of Jan 2022: 10 minutes of presentation and 5 minutes of discussion each on Discord.
-* Handing in the seminar report (1500 words) until Feb 28, 2022.
+* Handing in the seminar report (1500 words) until Feb 28, 2022. [sample seminar report](https://docs.google.com/document/d/1AEOIGAU8Z4GZw1t0eU2FHXjkZdqlLkfDLG5Uz9juGr8/edit?usp=sharing)

 Note that doing the mandatory tasks results nearly in a positive grade, but you will have to do optional tasks or complete achievements, like handing in early, too.